 The ability to access the expertise of radiology groups from across the country—some with more than 100 FTE radiologists and huge infrastructures of support—has been very valuable to us in terms of best practices, peer-to-peer interactions, and really leveraging what they’ve learned in their parts of the country and bringing it back to what we do.

 One of the most valuable benefits of being part of Strategic Radiology has been new initiatives that we've put into place, including a relationship management program that was a collaboration among several SR groups.
 We were able to replicate a score card that had metrics and other different points of interest—it has been remarkable how well that was received.

 The most valuable aspect has been the collegiality and interaction with physicians and administrators from the other groups.
 We learn from them, we discuss difficult issues with them—administrative, patient care, business issues—and how we can improve all of our groups working together.

 Immediately on association with Strategic Radiology, we were able to achieve discounts through group purchasing.
 Not only can we save money above our membership fees in Strategic Radiology, but we also are able to leverage the combined expertise of the Strategic Radiology members to help us purchase the right products.

-Strategic Radiology is a membership coalition of independent, private radiology practices representing more than 1,100 radiologists.
-We collaborate to improve quality, service, and operations through data aggregation, IT, and performance improvement.
-Call or text Steve Collins, 970-988-2654 or follow the link to get in touch online.
+Strategic Radiology is a coalition of independent, private radiology practices representing more than 1,500 radiologists.
+We collaborate to improve quality, service, and efficiency through data aggregation, IT, and performance improvement.
+Contact Dan Schriger, Membership Director, email@example.com, or click below.